sherwin-leung/antifragile/README.md

 ## Version History

+* v1.05
+  * Added visual feedback when trying to save an exercise or routine without inputting a name or a routine with no exercises in its list
 * v1.04
   * Added some initial visual feedback to the user when they successfully save exercises and/or routines.
 More visual feedback to come!
 * v1.03